elpetrou/herring_whole_genome_sequencing/Markdown/Part3.AlignToGenome.md

 ## Specify the directory containing data
-DATADIR=/mmfs1/gscratch/scrubbed/elpetrou/bam #directory with sam files SUFFIX1=.sam #file suffix
+DATADIR=/mmfs1/gscratch/scrubbed/elpetrou/bam #directory with sam files SUFFIX1=.sam #file suffix MYCONDA=/gscratch/merlab/software/miniconda3/etc/profile.d/conda.sh # path to conda installation on our Klone node.
+Do NOT change this.
-MYCONDA=samtools_env #name of the conda environment that has samtools
+MYENV=samtools_env #name of the conda environment containing samtools software.

+## Activate the conda environment:
+## start with clean slate
+module purge

+## This is the filepath to our conda installation on Klone.
+Source command will allow us to execute commands from a file in the current shell
+source $MYCONDA

-## activate the conda environment that runs samtools
+## activate the conda environment
-source activate $MYCONDA
+conda activate $MYENV

 ###################################################################################################################